neoforged/Documentation/docs/advanced/featureflags.md

     // This will generate the feature pack into the following path:
     // ./data/<namespace>/datapacks/<path>
     PackGenerator featurePack = generator.getBuiltinDatapack(true, "examplemod", "experimental");

-    // Do take note of the generated pack location, as this is where Built-In packs should point their `packLocation` towards.

     // Register a provider to generate the `pack.mcmeta` file. featurePack.addProvider(output -> PackMetadataGenerator.forFeaturePack(
             output,